 Finca Loma La Gloria was initially founded by Roberto Pimentel in the late 1990’s, naming it after his grandfather’s estate, translating to

 mean “Hill of Glory.”
 Originally a civil engineer, Roberto was able to successfully construct a mill for the coffee farm in 2001.
 Unfortunately, it was abandoned, forcing the cherries to be sold to local mills, reducing the farm’s income.
 Thankfully, in 2012, Roberto’s daughter Anny Ruth Pimentel, left her day job and took over the mill and the farm operations, reigniting the machine of Finca Loma La Gloria.
-Realizing her love for coffee production and milling, she created a team that was able to generate a perfected system from cultivation to hulling.
+Realising her love for coffee production and milling, she created a team that was able to generate a perfected system from cultivation to hulling.

 The careful harvesting and processing methods have allowed this farm to gain prominence worldwide with its refined processing methods, high altitudes, and excellent quality.